redhat-actions/openshift-tools-installer/README.md

 ## Supported Tools

-Below is the list of supported tools that can be installed from [OpenShift Mirror](https://mirror.openshift.com/pub/openshift-v4/clients/) or from [Github](https://github.com/).
+Below is the list of supported tools that can be installed from the [OpenShift Mirror](https://mirror.openshift.com/pub/openshift-v4/clients/) or from [GitHub](https://github.com/).

 | Name | Description | OpenShift Mirror | GitHub | Supported OS
 | ---- | ----------- | --------- | ---------- | ----- |